Versatile Hunting Dog Federation of Canada (VHDF-Canada) Homepage

-The 2007-2015 test results of the 107 dogs that were run in these tests is available as a pdf downloadable document.
+The test results since 2007 are available as a pdf downloadable document.

 VHDF-Canada membership is open to anyone interested in running a dog in a field test or blood tracking test.
 People who are interested in training versatile hunting dogs or in training dogs for blood tracking big game are also welcome to join.

 Most dogs used for field tests are purebred dogs of one of the versatile breeds such as Brittany Spaniel, German Shorthair, German Wirehair, Griffon, Large Munsterlander, Pudelpointer, Viszla, etc. However dogs used for blood tracking can be of any breed or cross.